 The GOES-R Series also hosts a suite of instruments that improve detection of approaching space weather hazards such as disruption of power utilities and communication and navigation systems, and radiation damage to orbiting satellites.

 The instruments provide advanced imaging of the sun and detection of solar eruptions as well as more accurate monitoring of energetic particles and magnetic field variations associated with space weather.

 The GOES-R Series provides critical atmospheric, hydrologic, oceanic, climatic, solar and space data, significantly improving detection and observation of environmental phenomena that directly affect public safety, protection of property, and our nation’s economic health and prosperity.

 - Increased thunderstorm and tornado warning lead time

-- Improved solar flare warnings for communications and navigation disruptions
+- Improved warning for communications and navigation disruptions and power blackouts

 - More accurate monitoring of energetic particles responsible for radiation hazards

 Specific launch information can be found at www.goes-r.gov and clicking on the “Launches” button in the “Highlights” section.